Joshua Tree fall and spring campgrounds can disappear fast

 Search one night at a time instead of only trying to win a full uninterrupted stay.

-Stay flexible across Jumbo Rocks, Indian Cove, Black Rock, and other workable campgrounds.
+Stay flexible across Jumbo Rocks, Indian Cove, and Black Rock so spillover does not trap you on one name.

-Use alerts because the best Joshua Tree cancellations can disappear quickly.
+Use alerts because the best Joshua Tree cancellations can disappear before a normal search flow finishes.

 Verify vehicle limits and site fit before you complete checkout.